 Major depression also affects older adults, adolescents, and children, but is often not diagnosed or treated in these populations.
 For many people with depression, the symptoms are often severe enough to cause noticeable problems with daily activities, such as work, school, social activities, or relationships with others.
 Pilot Study of Continued Cognitive-Behavioral Therapy for Major Depression in Adolescent Psychiatric Patients.
 The reluctance of many patients to spontaneously report that sexual dysfunction is a disturbing symptom of depression has resulted in a relatively low and misleading prevalence rate.

-Signs and symptoms of depression include intense feelings of sadness and hopelessness, regardless of the person's circumstances.
+Signs and symptoms of depression include intense feelings of sadness and hopelessness, regardless of the person’s circumstances.
+There are no blood tests, x-rays, or other laboratory tests that can be used to diagnose major depression.
+Nearly twice as many women as men have major or clinical depression; hormonal changes during puberty, menstruation, pregnancy, miscarriage, and menopause may increase risk.
+Depression is more common in women than in men and often begins in the late teens to mid-20s.
+In a family practice evaluation of medical diagnosis and patient self-report of depressive symptoms, “insomnia” or “hypersomnia” along with “depressed mood” were the symptoms most frequently triggered by physicians, although only “suicidal ideation” and “insomnia” or hypersomnia were associated with a probability significant diagnosis of depression.
+Signs and symptoms of depression include intense feelings of sadness and hopelessness, regardless of the person’s circumstances.
 There are no blood tests, x-rays, or other laboratory tests that can be used to diagnose major depression.
 Nearly twice as many women as men have major or clinical depression; hormonal changes during puberty, menstruation, pregnancy, miscarriage, and menopause may increase risk.
 In a family practice evaluation of medical diagnosis and patient self-report of depressive symptoms, “insomnia” or “hypersomnia” along with “depressed mood” were the symptoms most frequently triggered by physicians, although only “suicidal ideation” and “insomnia” or hypersomnia were associated with a probability significant diagnosis of depression.